Skip Navigation

 Asthma

-Asthma is a chronic lung disease.
-Common symptoms are wheezing, coughing, chest tightness, and shortness of breath.
+Asthma is a chronic lung disease with symptoms of coughing, wheezing, chest tightness, or shortness of breath.
 During an asthma attack, the sides of the airways in lungs swell and the airways shrink, making it harder to breathe.
-Once considered rare, asthma is now a common disease in childhood.
-In the United States, nearly 25 million people have asthma, of which 5.5 million are children.
-1
+Severe asthma attacks can be life-threatening and may require emergency room visits and hospitalizations.

 The National Heart, Lung, and Blood Institute of NIH issued the "2020 Focused Updates to the Asthma Management Guidelines: A Report from The National Asthma Education and Prevention Program Expert Panel Working Group".
 Report recommendations are designed to improve the care of people living with asthma and help primary care providers and specialists make informed decisions about asthma management.
 Asthma management guidance is provided for six areas: